Dusona aemula

 Dusona aemula is a species of parasitic wasp belonging to the family Ichneumonidae, subfamily Campopleginae.
 It is a parasitoid of Geometrid moth larvae, mainly Eupithecia species.

 Description

 Head, antennae and thorax black.
-Second abodominal segment red on the posterion 0.1 – 0.3, third segment almost enirely red and forth segment often marked with red, gaster otherwise black.
+Second abdominal segment red on the posterion 0.1 – 0.3, third segment almost entirely red and fourth segment often marked with red, gaster otherwise black.
 Front legs yellow from the trochanter, mid leg yellow from the apex of the trochanter, hind tibia yellowish medially, narrowly marked with black basally, rather broadly marked with black apically.
 All tarsi are darkened apically.
 Glymma small.
 Maxillary palps yellow or yellowish red.
 Mandibles marked with yellow.
-Epiplueron of the third tergite not separated by a crease.
+Epipleuron of the third tergite not separated by a crease.
 Size 7-8 mm, 24–30 flagellomeres in females, 28–32 in males.
 Ovipositor index 0.6.
 Dusona aemula can be distinguished from the very similar species D. juvenilis by the length of the ovipositor and the presence of a distinct pleural part of the epicnemial carina only sometimes weakly obliterated ventrally.